 Vejle Kayak Club probably has Denmark’s most unique clubhouse.
 The manmade island is located about 20 metres from shore and can be reached via a footbridge.
 The island, which is almost V-shaped, is designed by Force4 Architects.
 Besides club and storage facilities and a launch area for kayaking club members, the floating kayak club also has space for nature guides to teach.
 Along the island’s embankments there are wooden stairs and roof terraces that offer tables and benches and guaranteed panoramic views.
 There is public access between 8:00 and 22:00, under due consideration for the kayakers.

-The exclusive wave-shaped apartment complex Bølgen has received a host of awards and has long been one of Vejle’s architectural landmarks.
-The nine-storey property is designed by Henning Larsen Architects.
-A total of five waves have been planned in succession.
-Construction of the last three waves began in 2015.
+The exclusive wave-shaped apartment complex called Bølgen (The Wave) has received a host of awards and has become one of Vejle’s architectural landmarks.
+The building consists of five consecutive waves, each reaching a height of nine storeys.
+Bølgen was designed by Henning Larsen Architects.

 The commercial harbour